 - Light and Dark: A lighter pastel color like yellow can often pair well with a darker, bolder color such as navy.

-- Pale Parings: If you want something bolder in your color combinations, like shale green with yellow, try to keep both colors on the lighter side to avoid an overwhelming look.
+- Pale Parings: If you want something bolder in your color combinations, like sage green with yellow, try to keep both colors on the lighter side to avoid an overwhelming look.

 Over time, you’ll get the hang of which combinations work for matching shirts and shorts and which don’t.
 Then, you can go to the next level.